-A grassroots coalition that helped establish the Educational Opportunity Tax Credit, a college affordability program for individuals who have earned a college degree in Maine and continue to live and work in the state.
-This program may provide significant tax benefits to Maine residents paying back eligible student loans.
+A grassroots coalition that helped establish the Educational Opportunity Tax Credit, a college affordability program for individuals who have earned a college degree and choose to live and work in Maine.
+This tax credit reimburses student loan payments made by the employee or Maine employer on their behalf.

 The Educational Opportunity Tax Credit (EOTC) can provide substantial tax savings for eligible Maine residents.
 If you graduated from a Maine college, and live and work in the state, then you may be eligible for tax credits based upon the amount of student loan payments that you have made during the year.